-The Caribbean was hit hard by hurricanes this year, but nearly 80% of the islands are still gorgeous destinations open for tourism business.
+The Caribbean was hit hard by hurricanes recently, but nearly 80% of the islands are still gorgeous destinations open for tourism business.
 Luckily, the picturesque island of Antigua is one of them.

 Barely a hundred square miles, Antigua is particularly accessible, and exploring by car is a fun and rewarding experience – just stay alert for the bearded goats who sometimes wander into the road!
 Here are our personal recommendations for exploring the island:

 1. Take the Dip in Half Moon Bay

 No trip to Antigua is complete without a visit to Half Moon Bay.
 This family friendly beach is a national park that attracts visitors and locals alike for its stunning pink sand beach and quality snorkeling.
 Local vendors often sell food here, such as salt fish sandwiches topped with the local hot sauce, making it the perfect spot for a snack and swim.

 One of the most popular spots in Antigua, beautifully restored English Harbour has enough attractions to last an entire day.
 From pristine beaches and panoramic trails to restaurants, art galleries and historical monuments (this is where you’ll find Nelson’s Dockyards, the world’s only surviving Georgian dockyard), English Harbour is a must see.

 3. Watch a Cricket Game

 Cricket is serious business in Antigua, a passion considered more of a religion than a sport.
 From schoolyards to beaches, games are never hard to find, but for a truly fantastic experience, head to the impressive Sir Vivian Richards Cricket Stadium, built for the 2017 Cricket Cup, where you can join the cheering crowds for an afternoon of fun.